 Joined Grand Valley State University in 2000

-Most important to William Dickinson in mentoring students is ensuring students have an authentic research experience, from selection of an original research program to formal mathematical writing.
+Most important to William Dickinson in mentoring students is ensuring students have an authentic research experience, from the selection of an original research problem to formal mathematical writing.
 Dickinson is equally accomplished as a mentor and as a national leader in promoting undergraduate research, notably through his leadership on three three-year National Science Foundation-funded Research Experiences for Undergraduates (REU).
 One student enthusiastically cited her REU experience as the catalyst for attending graduate school: “Now that I have become a graduate student, I can only hope that I will be able to find a research advisor who is as good a mentor as Dickinson.”

 Merritt DeLano-Taylor, Ph.D.